open-gitops/documents/GLOSSARY.md

 - ## Reconciliation

     The process of ensuring the actual state of a system matches its [desired state](#desired-state) declarations.
-    Contrary to "CIops", any divergence between the two will trigger reconciliation, regardless of where changes occurred.
+    Contrary to traditional CI/CD where automation is generally driven by pre-set triggers, in GitOps reconciliation is triggered whenever there is a divergence.
 Divergence could be due to the actual state unintentionally [drifting](#drift) from the desired state declarations, or a new desired state declaration version having been changed intentionally.

 - ## Software System